amerkay/water-doser/README.md

 > Smart Watering functions adapted from https://github.com/etcipnja/MLH, thank you @etcipnja!

-> TODO: check the weather for past/expected rain and adapt dose
+> IN PROGRESS: Check the weather from Dark Sky API for past/expected rain and adapt dose within a window of time (last 12 hours, next 6 hours).

 ## Installation